panva/node-oidc-provider/docs/README.md

     const encounteredScopes = new Set(oidc.grant.getOIDCScopeEncountered().split(' '));

     let missing;
-    for (const scope of oidc.requestParamOIDCScopes) { // eslint-disable-line no-restricted-syntax
+    for (const scope of oidc.requestParamOIDCScopes) {
       if (!encounteredScopes.has(scope)) {
         missing ||= [];
         missing.push(scope);